bodrick/awesome/TOPICS.md

 ## windows-defender

 *   [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
 Including Windows Security tools, Encryption,  Graphics, Gaming, Virtualization, Windows Subsystem for Linux (WSL 2), Software Apps, and Resources.
-*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and 11 deployments with our fully optimized, hardened, and debloated script.
+*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and Windows 11 deployments with our fully optimized, hardened, and debloated script.
 Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.

 ## windows-desktop

 *   [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
 Including Windows Security tools, Encryption,  Graphics, Gaming, Virtualization, Windows Subsystem for Linux (WSL 2), Software Apps, and Resources.
-*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and 11 deployments with our fully optimized, hardened, and debloated script.
+*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and Windows 11 deployments with our fully optimized, hardened, and debloated script.
 Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.
 *   [AnyStatus/AnyStatus](https://github.com/AnyStatus/AnyStatus) - A remote control for your CI/CD pipelines and more
 *   [miroslavpejic85/p2p](https://github.com/miroslavpejic85/p2p) - 🖥️ P2P Remote Desktop - Portable, No Configuration or Installation Needed.
 *   [Soloplan/whatson](https://github.com/Soloplan/whatson) - Build status monitoring for Windows with support for Jenkins, Travis-CI, CC.NET (alternative to CCTray)